-These can be of three normal types, and are made in order to authorise somebody else/ others to manage decisions for you if you are unable to make them yourself.
+Power of Attorney are made in order to authorise others to manage decisions for you should you be unable to make them yourself.

-Click on the links for more information about each type or, for more details or to discuss your requirements, please contact:
+Click on the links for more information about each type or, for more details and to discuss your requirements, please contact: